AdVsCorp/moss-process-analysis/README.md

 * 1 - Download NodeJS (https://nodejs.org/en/download/)
 * 2 - Download the archive of this repository
 * 3 - Extract content to a folder
-* 4 - Place your `Logfile.log` file at the root of `main.js`
+* 4 - Place your `Logfile.log` file at the root of `main.js
+* 5 - Type `npm install` at the root of the file
-* 5 - Launch a cmd and type : `node main.js`
+* 6 - Launch a cmd and type : `node main.js`
-* 6 - Let the script work, once the script is finished you will find all the images in the `/images` folder.
+* 7 - Let the script work, once the script is finished you will find all the images in the `/images` folder.

 https://user-images.githubusercontent.com/113691229/224270247-f774a905-b771-4bb1-bf39-43f76c6299d1.mp4